**Page description appears here**

 [20] WERTZ, J.R.
 (1978).
 Spacecraft Attitude Determination and Control, Kluwer Academic Publishers.

 [21] WISNIEWSKI, R. (1996).
-Satellite Attitude Control Using Only Electromagnetic Actuation.
-PhD Thesis, University of Aalborg.
+Satellite Attitude Control Using Only Electromagnetic Actuation, PhD Thesis, University of Aalborg.

 BibTeX: